DenverArtMuseum/mayer-2023/content/index.md

 {% backmatter %}

 Cover image: Miguel Covarrubias, *Art Forms of the Pacific* (Pageant of the Pacific series), 1940.
 Print reproduction, 16 × 24 in.
-The Frederick R. Mayer Library at the Denver Art Museum. © Carla Gonzalez de la Fuente Rico.
+The Frederick R. Mayer Library at the Denver Art Museum. © María Elena Rico Covarrubias.
 Photography courtesy of the Denver Art Museum.

 {% endbackmatter %}